-“Omnichannel” is one of those words (like “personalization” and “big data”) that’s quickly earned a spot on the CX buzzword Bingo card.
+“Omnichannel” is one of those words (like “personalization” and “big data”) that’s earned a spot on the CX buzzword Bingo card.
 It’s overused and (often) abused.

-4. Security and compliance will remain at the forefront
+4. Security and compliance still reigns all

 Threats to your security and compliance exist both outside of your walls and in.
 Negligence is as real of a threat as a faceless hacker.

 Moving forward, as you invest in more (and better) cloud technology, make sure your team is up-to-date on adoption.
 Spend time to coach and train your employees so they understand how to use the platforms securely.
 And, above all, enable your team to provide the very best customer service – safely.